Sept. 16th: Huobi Expands To Argentina

 China Cracks Down On Mining

-And lastly, China’s inner Mongolia autonomous region is carrying out an inspection to eliminate “illegal” bitcoin mining operations by this October.
+China’s inner Mongolia autonomous region is carrying out an inspection to eliminate “illegal” bitcoin mining operations by this October.
 According to an industry executive involved in the planning process, the inspection is directed by the central government.
 Authorities will target any bitcoin mining operation that tries to get preferential electricity prices and tax breaks by pretending to be a sanctioned user.
 Cryptocurrency mining and trading is illegal in China as part of a broader currency control.